Moa plate

-The Moa Plate was an ancient oceanic plate that formed in the Early Cretaceous south of the Pacific–Phoenix Ridge.
-The Moa Plate was obliquely subducted beneath the Gondwana margin, and material accreted from it is now part of the Eastern Province of New Zealand.
+The Moa plate was an ancient oceanic plate that formed in the Early Cretaceous south of the Pacific–Phoenix Ridge.
+The Moa plate was obliquely subducted beneath the Gondwana margin, but some material from it was accreted and continues to exist.
+Today, this material forms part of Eastern New Zealand.
 The plate was named in 2001 by Rupert Sutherland and Chris Hollis.